 Many people do cardio before lifting weights, to warm up and get their body ready.

-Some people just get straight into lifting, the choice is yours.
+Some people just get straight into lifting.

-But, how much cardio should you do before lifting?
+But it’s important to really know an answer backed by science; how much cardio should you do before lifting?

 Some people believe that cardio before lifting can affect your muscle gains.